rblack42/Blog/content/2014/12/06/Hangertalk.rst

 example, if you were flying east to west, there were certain altitudes you are allowed to fly at.
 Those flying west to east have to fly at different altitudes so planes do not run into each other.
 Additionally, there are standard routes you could fly that go from one VOR transmitter to another, and with all of this figured out, you set up a "flight plan" that you register with the FAA to let then know where you are going to fly, and when to expect you at your destination.
 If something happens, they could come look for you!
+If you pay attention while flying in an airliner, you can tell if you are passing over a VOR by the unexplained turning the airplane does as it lines up along the path to the next VOR station.
+Of course, all of this is getting pretty old-fashioned these days.
+GPS can point you right towards your destination, or create a path for you to fly and tell you if you are drifting off of that path at every moment in time.

+Emergency Landings
+******************

 Unlike in driving, if you have problems, you cannot just pull over and call AAA.
 You have to find a place to land and do so without killing yourself.

-Emergency Landings
-******************

 When I took the check ride with an FAA examiner who was going to issue my Commercial Pilot's License that day, we were flying along and he reached over